In this article

 To start a business in Singapore, you need an easy guide on company incorporation procedure.
 We, at Singapore Company Incorporation, can assist you in the entire incorporation process, which generally takes only few hours if all the necessary documents and details are prepared well in advance.

 A private limited company is limited by shares and is a separate legal entity from its shareholders.
 It is recognised as a taxable entity in its own right.

-The key requirements to register a company in Singapore are as follows:
+The key requirements to register a private limited company in Singapore are as follows: